 In addition to a standard medical curriculum, the naturopathic physician is required to complete four years of training in clinical nutrition, physical medicine, homeopathic medicine, botanical medicine, psychology, and counseling and more.
 For a complete picture you can view the entire ND curriculum.
 In addition, in order to be licensed, ND’s must pass rigorous professional board exams after 2nd year and 4th years of study.

 At the time of this writing the state of North Carolina does not have professional licensure for ND’s.
 The North Carolina Association of Naturopathic Physicians is working to remedy that.
-In an unlicensed state like North Carolina, an ND has a limited scope of practice and for example, lack hospital admitting and prescription writing privileges, therefore patients are advised to establish with a primary care provider in addition to their naturopath.
+In an unlicensed state like North Carolina, an ND has a very limited scope of practice and for example, lack hospital admitting privileges or ability to order diagnostic imaging.
+Furthermore, without the official recognition of licensure our records can not be used as legal documents and we have no authority to function in official capacities, i.e., to sign vaccine waivers or return to work forms.
+Therefore, patients are strongly advised to establish with a primary care provider in addition to their naturopath.

 Currently, 17 states, the District of Columbia, and the US territories of Puerto Rico and the US Virgin Islands have licensing laws for naturopathic doctors.
 In these states, naturopathic doctors are required to graduate from a four-year, residential naturopathic medical school and pass and extensive postdoctoral board examination (NPLEX) in order to receive a license.

 Licensed naturopathic physicians must fulfill state-mandated continuing education requirements annually, and will have a specific scope of practice defined by their state’s law.
-The states that currently have licensing laws for naturopathic physicians are: Alaska, Arizona, California, Connecticut, District of Columbia, Hawaii, Idaho Kansas, Maine, Montana, New Hampshire, Oregon, Utah, Vermont, Washington, US Territories: Puerto Rico and Virgin Islands.
+The states that currently have licensing laws for naturopathic physicians are: Alaska, Arizona, California, Colorado, Connecticut, District of Columbia, Hawaii, Idaho, Kansas, Maine, Maryland, Minnesota, Montana, New Hampshire, Oregon, Utah, Vermont, Washington, US Territories: Puerto Rico and Virgin Islands.